neilslater/games_dice/README.md

 #### dice.probabilities

 Calculates probability distribution for the dice.
-Note that some distributions, involving keeping a number best or worst results, can take significant time to calculate.

 Returns a GamesDice::Probabilities object that describes the probability distribution.

     probabilities = dice.probabilities

+Note that some distributions, involving keeping a number best or worst results, can take significant time to calculate.
+If the theoretical distribution would contain a large number of very low probabilities due to a possibility of large numbers re-rolls, then the calculations cut short, typically approximating to the nearest 1.0e-10.

 ### GamesDice::Probabilities instance methods

 #### probabilities.to_h

 Returns a hash representation of the probability distribution.
-Each keys is a possible result from rolling the dice (an Integer), and the associated value is the probability of a roll returning that value (a Float).
+Each key is a possible result from rolling the dice (an Integer), and the associated value is the probability of a roll returning that result (a Float, between 0.0 and 1.0 inclusive).

+    distribution = probabilities.to_h
+    distribution[3]           # => 0.0046296296296

 #### probabilities.max

-Returns maximum value in the probability distribution.
+Returns maximum result in the probability distribution.
 This may not be the theoretical maximum possible on the dice, if for example the dice can roll open-ended high results.

+    probabilities.max         # => 18

 #### probabilities.min

-Returns minimum value in the probability distribution.
+Returns minimum result in the probability distribution.
 This may not be the theoretical minimum possible on the dice, if for example the dice can roll open-ended low results.

+    probabilities.min         # => 3

+#### probabilities.p_eql( n )

+Returns the probability of a result equal to the integer n.

+    probabilities.p_eql( 3 )  # => 0.004629629629
+    probabilities.p_eql( 2 )  # => 0.0

+Probabilities below 1e-10 due to requiring long sequences of re-rolls will calculate as 0.0

+#### probabilities.p_gt( n )

+Returns the probability of a result greater than the integer n.

+    probabilities.p_gt( 17 )  # => 0.004629629629
+    probabilities.p_gt( 2 )   # => 1.0

+#### probabilities.p_ge( n )

+Returns the probability of a result greater than or equal to the integer n.

+    probabilities.p_ge( 17 )  # => 0.0185185185185
+    probabilities.p_ge( 3 )   # => 1.0

+#### probabilities.p_le( n )

+Returns the probability of a result less than or equal to the integer n.

+    probabilities.p_le( 17 )  # => 0.9953703703703
+    probabilities.p_le( 3 )   # => 0.0046296296296

+#### probabilities.p_lt( n )

+Returns the probability of a result less than the integer n.

+    probabilities.p_lt( 17 )  # => 0.9953703703703
+    probabilities.p_lt( 3 )   # => 0.0

 ## String Dice Descriptions